 In standard analog DC mode, your model still operates under digital control.
-The PS 3 advance speed control system converts track voltage into digital speed commands.
+The PS3 advance speed control system converts track voltage into digital speed commands.
 Your model will run smoothly and consistently at any speed regardless of load, hills, or curves.
 If you are a DCC user, you'll quickly learn to appreciate the precision of our speed control and linear speed curve.
 DCS users will enjoy the added benefits of controlling speeds in increments of 1 scale mile per hour displayed on DCS controllers or easily changing acceleration and deceleration rates independently without any discussion of bits or bytes.
 To be clear, DCS is NOT DCC.

-Lights
+Lights & Smoke

-As you read on, you'll notice there are no instructions for replacing light bulbs in your diesel.
+As you read on, you'll notice there are no instructions for replacing light bulbs in your engine.
 That's because there aren't any.
 We use specially designed and controlled LEDs to create realistic lighting effects that occur automatically.
 Again, NO PROGRAMMING!!
 Just come to a stop and watch as the headlight dims automatically in accordance with rule 17.
 Of course, as you pull away, the headlight returns to it's fully bright, yet warm, glow.
-We even included a light in the cab so the engineers can see to do their jobs!
+Your new HO Steam engine includes realistic Classification lighting with appropriately colored LED's in the boiler.
+We even included a light in the cab so the engineer and fireman can see to do their jobs!